SaidRasinlic/To-Do-List/README.md

 # "To Do List"

 > This is a very simple application built with a Webpack and served by the Webpack dev server.
-User can easily add, remove and mark as checked his day tasks.
+User can easily add, remove, drag & drop, and mark as checked his day tasks.

 ![screenshot](./src/img/To-Do-List-Desktop.png)